-If you are a pizza lover and have invested in a pizza stone then the first two questions that will pop in your head would be how to use a pizza stone?
-And How to clean a pizza stone?
+If you are a pizza lover with a new pizza stone, the first two questions that will pop into your head will be how to use a pizza stone?
+And, how to clean a pizza stone?
 Well, in this post we are going to cover both of those questions, and maybe a few extra tips as well!

-First of all a thin slab similar to a baking sheet but made of ceramic, clay or iron which is used for baking pizza is called a pizza stone.
-Pizza stones, also known as baking stones, are not like other baking sheets and have some rules for cleaning.
+First of all, a pizza stone is a slab made of ceramic, clay or iron which is used for baking pizza.
+They vary from 5mm thick to 40mm.
+Pizza stones, also known as baking stones, are not like other cooking utensils and have special rules for cleaning.
 If you don’t already have one, here is the stone I recommend by Rocksheat.

 Having said that, when there is a lot of residue and fat on the stone it will cause issues.
 The stone can start burning, causing massive amounts of smoke which will set off the fire alarm and can make the pizza smell burnt.
 Residue on the stone can also attach itself to the cooking pizza which will affect the look and smell of the pizza as well as being unsanitary.
 In this instance, yes, it is a good idea to clean your pizza stone.
 Let’s see how it’s done.